|Connemara and Kylemore Abbey Tour

 There is an audio-visual show and a photographic display of Connemara scenery.
-Picturesque Kylemore Abbey, built in 1868, home to the Benedictine nuns, and now a High School for girls, stands at the edge of the lake surrounded by woodlands.
+Picturesque Kylemore Abbey, built in 1868, home to the Benedictine nuns, and now a High School for girls, stands at the edge of the lake surrounded by woodlands (photo to left).
 Visit the beautiful Gothic Church recently restored and the recently reopened the magnificent 6 acre Victorian walled garden.Open all year Phone + 353 95 41146 www.kylemoreabbey.com

 Returning towards Maam Cross, the Maamturk mountain on the left and the Twelve Bens tower behind in shades of purples, blues and greens.
 In this area some green marble quarries can be found.
 Fans of the classic 1951 film ‘The Quiet Man’, starring John Ford and Maureen O’Hara, can visit the Maam Cross and Maam Bridge area, where parts of the film were made.
 This is also the main area where the farmers dig the peat from the bog.